Gurux/Gurux.Service/README.md

 You can use [Lambda Expressions](http://msdn.microsoft.com/en-us/library/bb397687.aspx Lambda Expressions) with Gurux ORM to tell what kind of queries you want to do.

+We have added some test cases where you can get idea how to use Lambda expressions.
+You will find test cases from Gurux.Service_Simple_UnitTests directory.

 At the moment we are supporting following databases:

 * [MySql](http://www.MySql.com/ "MySql")